 Freshman-on-Track Rates.
 The University of Chicago developed a system to measure course grades and credits of students in the first year of high school to predict their likelihood to graduate from high school in four years.
 The freshmen on-track rate is highly correlated to graduation rates.
 The Board began tracking the freshman on-track to graduate rate in 2008.
-The 2016-17 school year's rate of freshmen on-track to graduate is the highest measure on record at 89.4 percent, up more than 30 percent since 2011.
+The 2016-17 school year's rate of freshmen on-track to graduate is the highest measure on record at 88.7 percent, up more than 28 percent since 2011.

-ACT Scores.
+ACT scores.
 The average ACT score of CPS students has improved over the past five years and was the highest measure on record for the Board in the 2015-16 school year with an 18.4 composite score.

-Graduation Rates and Scholarships.
-The percentage of CPS high school students graduating achieved an all-time high of 78.2 percent in 2018 - growing more than 21 percentage points since 2011.
-The graduation rate has steadily risen over the past seven years, growing from 56.9 percent in 2011.
-The class of 2017 earned more than \$1.2 billion in scholarship offers - \$80 million more than 2016 and the class of 2018 earned more than \$1.3 billion in scholarship offers - \$90 more than 2017 and five times the amount of scholarship dollars earned in 2012.
+Graduation rates and Scholarships.
+The percentage of CPS high school students graduating achieved an all-time high of 77.5 percent in 2017 - a 4-point improvement from the previous year.
+This is CPS' highest graduation rate on record and the highest year-over-year improvement in memory.
+The graduation rate has steadily risen over the past six years, growing from 56.9 percent in 2011 to 77.5 percent in 2017 - a 36 percent increase.
+The CPS 2017 high school graduating class received a record high of over \$1.2 billion in scholarship offers, an increase of more than \$80 million over the previous class year.
+Scholarship money for CPS students has increased eight-fold since 2011.
+The class of 2017 earned more than \$1.2 billion in scholarship offers - \$80 million more than 2016 and triple the amount of scholarship dollars earned in 2013.